marco-brandizi/knetminer-wiki/Setting-up-a-QTLNetMiner-instance-on-a-Linux-based-server.md

 Installation of the QTLNetMiner web server
 ================================

 For each instance of QTLNetMiner, there are two different programs: A **server** and a **client**.
-The “client” handles the data visualization part, the web-page with JavaScript and pictures which will be deployed on a Tomcat server.
-The “server” handles the data management part which queries the Ondex knowledge network based on the parsed OXL file and uses a Java applet (**OndexWeb**) for generating the network graph.

-When a user navigates to an instance of QTLNetMiner such as https://ondex.rothamsted.ac.uk/QTLNetMinerArabidopsis/ s(he) first sees the QTLNetMiner client.
-Once a search query is entered by the user, the QTLNetMiner “client” asks the “server”'s knowledge network about the query.
-The “server” creates an answer, sends that back to the “client”, and then it's the “client”'s task to visualise that data.
-To keep them both apart each QTLNetMiner project consists of two folders: “client” and “server”.
+The **client**  is deployed on a Tomcat server and holds the application presentation/interface including the web-page with JavaScript and pictures.
+It broadcasts all of its application-specific requests to the **server** which contains the application logic and data processing.
+The application server is implemented as a Java Servlet listening to a specific port and producing request specific datasets for the client to visualize.
+First time the Servlet is started it parses the organisms-specific OXL file into memory and creates pre-build indices for fast searching.
+Since genome-scale networks can be very large and are stored in memory we recommend to have a minimum of 10GB RAM available in the server.

 Software to install:
 -----------------------